 Joanna Trollope OBE gives us a virtual tour of her London home.
-The writer is speaking at the Curious Arts Festival this summer.
+The writer is speaking at the Curious Arts Festival this weekend.
 Find out more in our festival guide.

 Tell us about your house

 I live in a cod Georgian townhouse in west London, which means it has a lot more light and much easier rising staircases than a real Georgian house would have.
 It has the kind of tiny outside space that you dust rather than garden but the east/west orientation makes dawns and sunsets dramatic.
 The terrace it’s part of was built in the 1960’s in the gap left by a wartime bomb and its chief charm for me is that it is very sunny, very easy to run and makes no demands on me as an older more characterful house might well do.

 How does your home reflect you as a person?

 Certainly the colours – a lot of grey and neutrals, with the colour provided by things, such as the coloured glass my grandmother left me.
 And it’s calm – I like calm – and tidy and full of bookcases, with very comfortable beds.

 If we knocked on your door, how would we be greeted?

 What’s your favourite room in the house?
 Describe what’s in it and why it’s your favourite

 To be honest, I like the whole house.
 If I didn’t, I’d do something about the room I didn’t like so much.
 I love being able to choose for myself and in my taste.

 What’s the most expensive thing you’ve bought for your home?